concaticus/shaq_inst/README.md

 - Twitter/Telegram API: Integrated posts section fetching notes or commentary from the Telegram page of the institute's teachers
 - Contact page for interested parties to get in touch.
 - slide deck of books/texts/classes currently being offered by SHAQ Institute
-- Payment Gateway Integration: Possibly Stripe
+- Payment Gateway Integration: Possibly via Stripe

 ### Running Notes: